MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/background-services.md

 <!-- ====================================================================== -->
 ## Background Fetch

-The **Background Fetch API** enables a **service worker** to reliably download large resources, like movies or podcasts, as a background service.
+The **Background Fetch API** enables the **service worker** of a Progressive Web App to reliably download large resources, like movies or podcasts, as a background service.
 To log Background Fetch events for 3 days, even when DevTools isn't open:

 1. Open DevTools, right-click the webpage, and then select **Inspect**.
 Or, press `Ctrl`+`Shift`+`I` (Windows, Linux) or `Command`+`Option`+`I` (macOS).
 DevTools opens.